Mexico finds radioactive load from stolen truck

 That radioactive load was also found dumped by the thieves close to where it was stolen.

-On Saturday the U.N.
-International Atomic Energy Agency (IAEA), which has stepped up calls on member states to tighten security to prevent nuclear and radioactive materials falling into the wrong hands, said that Mexico had informed it about the incident and that it had been told there was no release of radioactivity and no threat to people or the environment.
+The U.N.
+International Atomic Energy Agency (IAEA), which has stepped up calls on member states to tighten security to prevent nuclear and radioactive materials from falling into the wrong hands, had no immediate comment on Friday.

 Because radioactive material is regarded as less hard to find and the device easier to make, experts say a dirty bomb is a more likely threat than a nuclear bomb in a terrorist attack.